atlastheshark/bionic-reader-ios-macos/README.md

 # Bionic Reader Safari Extension for macOS and iOS
-Safari Extensnion to allow you to enable bionic reading on any website.
+Safari Extension to allow you to enable bionic reading on any website.
 Builds for both macOS and iOS.

 For the meantime, this is only a macOS release.
 You can build for iOS but I cannot distribute outside of the App Store.